Menu

 The pressure sensor on the iO Series 9 is class-leading for a reason that matters most to whitening users: it doesn't just warn you, it acts.
 The LED ring transitions from white to red in milliseconds and the motor simultaneously reduces output, preventing the kind of aggressive overbrushing that can cause enamel erosion - a particular risk for users who push harder in pursuit of faster whitening results [6].
 Good Housekeeping Institute testers noted the iO Series 9 produced a consistently cleaner-feeling result than any other brush in their 12-week comparative evaluation [3].
 At $200–$270 it is a genuine premium purchase, but the ADA Seal of Acceptance, proven ORP technology, and robust replacement head ecosystem justify the investment for serious whitening goals.

-Philips Sonicare DiamondClean 9900 Prestige#
+2. Philips Sonicare DiamondClean 9900 Prestige - Best for Whitening Results#

 Best for: Users who prioritize maximum sonic whitening power and premium bathroom aesthetics, particularly those with heavy extrinsic staining from coffee, tea, or red wine

-• +Up to 62,000 brush movements per minute in Whitening+ mode - highest movement count of any brush tested
+• Up to 62,000 brush movements per minute in Whitening+ mode - highest movement count of any brush tested

-• +SenseIQ adaptive technology automatically adjusts brushing intensity based on real-time applied pressure
+• SenseIQ adaptive technology automatically adjusts brushing intensity based on real-time applied pressure

-• +Premium glass inductive charging stand doubles as bathroom decor
+• Premium glass inductive charging stand doubles as bathroom decor

-• +Three intensity settings (Low, Medium, High) for sensitivity management
+• Three intensity settings (Low, Medium, High) for sensitivity management

-• +Up to 3 weeks of battery life on a single charge - best in class
+• Up to 3 weeks of battery life on a single charge - best in class

-• +Slim ergonomic handle with premium matte finish and balanced weight distribution
+• Slim ergonomic handle with premium matte finish and balanced weight distribution

 • Highest price of any model in this guide at $220–$280